 To get around, the TransMilenio, Bogotá’s rapid bus system, is a great option.

 For about 70 cents, it takes you to almost every point of interest.
 Here is a system map, that, quite honestly, is rather designed to confuse than to inform.
-The best way is simply to stick to the stops you’re looking for and not paying attention to the direction on the map – it’s not to scale and Windrichtung and therefore very confusing.
+The best way is simply to stick to the stops you’re looking for and not pay attention to the direction on the map – it’s not to scale or even cardinal directions and therefore very confusing.

 When you are travelling on route A or B, you’re actually not going west as the map indicates, you are going north.

-Besides the modern TransMilenio, there are, obviously, also regular busses.
+Besides the modern TransMilenio, there are, obviously, also regular buses.
 You can plan your trip in advance through the TransMilenio website and the Moovit application, available for iOS and Android.

 Nonetheless, if you’re not sure, just ask local people, they are very friendly and helpful.